sherpal/BattleForFlatland/README.md

 To that end:

+- in the companion object, set a value for `playersStartingPosition` (0 is probably ok at first)
 - fill the `abilities` and `abilityNames` section with empty collections
+- fill the `initialBossActions` to be `healAndDamageAwareActions(entityId, time)`
 - fill the `initialBoss` with the `unit` of the `Pointed` type class of your boss, changing at least the `id`, the `life` and `maxLife` (so that the boss doesn't die instantly)
+- in the `game.drawers.bossspecificdrawers` package (in the frontend sub-project), in the `globals.scala` file, add a match case for the name of your new boss, using the `DrawerWithCloneBlanks.empty` as placeholder
+- in the `game.ui.components.bossspecificcomponents` package (in the frontend sub-project), in the `globals.scala` file, add a match case for the name of your new boss, using the `Component.empty`

 Then add your `BossFactory` instance to the `factoriesByBossName` of the `BossFactory` companion object, so that the boss will be available to the `GameMaster` and to the web frontend for users to select it.